The Great Season 3 Review – Even More Sex and Side-Splitting Satire from the Hulu Original

 This is, of course, a new trend in the comedy-drama series, which has become popular in recent times.
 Shows like The Great and Ted Lasso have stretched the format, pushing the genre to new heights.

-This innovation has its pluses, but it also has its setbacks, which are both on full display in the new season of The Great, the raunchy historical comedy series from Hulu.
+This innovation has its pluses, but it also has its setbacks, which are both on full display in season 3 of The Great, the raunchy historical comedy series from Hulu.

 Season 3 follows the dramatic events of the previous season.
 Peter III (Nicholas Hoult) and Catherine the Great (Elle Fanning) find themselves at marriage counseling after the Empress tried to kill Peter.